chadwain/zss/README.md

 2. Call `zss.layout.doLayout`.
 3. Draw the resulting document using the SDL2 rendering backend.
 Call `zss.render.sdl.renderDocument`.

 [A demo program](demo/demo.zig) is provided as an actual example.
+Run `zig build` then `zig-out/bin/demo`.
 It must be run from the project root directory.

 ## Using `BoxTree`
 The box tree is the main interface into zss.
 It is where you specify the CSS properties for the elements of your document.
 It's much like writing a `.css` file.
 Here are a few short guides for using it properly.